codysork/dotfiles/README.md

 In your todo.cfg file in located in ``` ~/Scripts/todo/todo.cfg ``` change ``` export TODO_DIR="/home/cody/Sync/Todo" ```
 to whatever directory you will be using for your todo.txt files.

+## Hotkeys

+Super-Ctrl-w: Change your wallpaper (and keyboard LEDs if using my msi-xresources script)